 The National Writing Project (NWP) is a nationwide network of educators working together to improve the teaching of writing in the nation's schools and in other settings.
 NWP provides high-quality professional development programs to teachers in a variety of disciplines and at all levels, from early childhood through university.
 Through its network of more than two hundred university-based sites located in all fifty states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, NWP develops the leadership, programs, and research needed for teachers to help students become successful writers and learners.

 Learn more about the National Writing Project.

 Thank you to our partners

-The National Writing Project thanks the John D. and Catherine T. MacArthur Foundation’s Digital Media and Learning Initiative for its support of the overall Digital Is initiative at the National Writing Project.
+The National Writing Project thanks the John D. and Catherine T. MacArthur Foundation for its support of NWP Digital Is through the Foundation's Digital Media and Learning Initiative.

-We welcome your comments and questions about the NWP Digital Is website and project.
-For more information about the NWP Digital Is project and website, contact us.
+We welcome you to contact us with any comments and questions about the NWP Digital Is website and project.